tldr-pages/tldr/pages/linux/needrestart.md

 `needrestart -k`

-- Check if the CPU microcode is obsolete:
+- Check if the CPU microcode is outdated:

 `needrestart -w`